shaneapowell/EasySlackStatus/README.md

 - Configure your own status and icons.
 - Room for up to 15 unique status.
 - ScreenSaver triggers after 60 minutes of no input.
 Simply turn the rotary dial to wake back up.
+- Web Based Configuration.

 # Obtain a unique to you Slack-Token
 In order for the status to be correctly sent to your account, you must first obtain a unique `Slack-Token`.

 Original Insructions are here https://github.com/witnessmenow/arduino-slack-api#getting-auth-token-this-may-change

-Ask @Shane.Powell for help getting a slack token.
+Ask your Slack Admin for help getting a slack token.
+If your org already has a custom app created for this device, you might need to only add it to your slack account.

 # Initial Setup
 1. Plug in USB Power.
 A fresh unconfigured device will automatically start up in **Access Point** mode.